 Don’t let fears of having to drink gallons of yucky prep liquid to empty your bowels keep you from having a necessary colonoscopy.
 Not only have colon preps gotten a lot more concentrated in recent years but having a colonoscopy could save your life, especially if you have concerning signs: “Typical ‘alarm’ symptoms include blood or pus in the stool, weight loss, fever, an abdominal mass, and stools that wake you from sleep,” Dr. Rosenberg says.
 “Also, while not a symptom, a family history of colon cancer or inflammatory bowel disease (IBD) may indicate a need for a colonoscopy.”
 Even if you don’t have any symptoms, patients over 50 should talk to their doctor about a colonoscopy for cancer screening.

 You need more fiber in your diet

 If you’re finding it too hard (literally) to go number two, you may be constipated.
 “Constipation may have varied meanings to different people, based on their impression that their bowel habits have changed.
 Stool may be too hard or too small, or defecation may be too difficult or too infrequent,” says Dr. Ramdhaney.
 Constipation can often be brought on by diet, so try eating more fiber and drinking more water to make your stool looser, larger, and easier to pass.
 Constipation that persists, however, can indicate serious GI disease as well as non-GI diseases, including diabetes, multiple sclerosis, Parkinson’s disease, and hypothyroidism, Dr. Ramdhaney says.
 So if constipation lasts longer than three months, especially if accompanied by blood in stool, weight loss, or decreased appetite, get checked out by a doctor.
-You might also be able to fix the problem with these 15 foods that are natural laxatives.

 You may have chronic constipation